|SIYE Time:16:28 on 21st September 2018|

 ‘No,’ Henry told me firmly.

-I kept the sun visor down at all times.
-By using both the vanity mirror in the sun visor and the door mirror I could watch my children without them realising what I was doing, Henry was convinced that I did have eyes in the back of my head.
+I kept the sun visor down at all times, and I kept the flap which conceals the vanity mirror up.
+By careful use of the vanity mirror and the passenger door mirror, I could watch my children without them realising what I was doing.
+Henry was convinced that I really did have eyes in the back of my head.
 My son was close to tears this morning, poor little lad.
 He was worried, nervous.
 It was a big day, his first full day at school.

 ‘Hen-ry,’ Henry corrected his father crossly.